pyroxenes/pyroxenes/README.md

 I haven't been using Github for very long (so if you notice any glaring mistakes lmk) but I am trying to get into fully using the available features

-:3 check out my projects on my profile below:
+:3 check out my projects on my profile